siberianfox/tinygwiki/OX-CNC-TinyG-Guide.md

 * Motor 3 - Y axis
 * Motor 4 - Z axis

 The OX's spindle can also be controlled via TinyG/gcode or manually with a potentiometer (manual nob).
-If you plan on using TinyG's PWM feature to control your OX please see the Spindle Sbelow.s below.
+If you plan on using TinyG's PWM feature to control your OX please see the Spindle Settings below.

 This is a dual Y setup.
 ##Motor Configurations